 Analyzing the Day Trading Success Rate: The Day Trading Revolving Door

 While anyone can be successful, most people who enter the trading world don’t have the discipline and patience to practice a strategy (or set of strategies) until those strategies produce a consistent profit.
 While people are told they won’t be successful overnight, most new traders don’t actually believe that.
-They have an idea in their head that they’re smarter, have it worked out, and will be able to make money quite quickly.
+They have an idea in their head that they’re smarter than everyone else and will make money quickly.
 Nope.
 You may make the “standard” 10% per year or so…but it’s pretty tough to make a living on a $30,000 account making 10% a year.
-We expect more (see How Much a Day Trader Can Make…but read it later).
+We Day traders need more.

-You may have heard 90% or 95% of trades lose money (see Why trader Lose and Why the Market Requires It), or some other seemingly high statistic.
-From what I’ve personally seen this is accurate.
-While I traded for a day trading firm, about 10 people came in ever couple months for trader training, or about 60 per year.
+You may have heard 90% or 95% of traders lose money, or some other seemingly high statistic.
+From what I’ve personally seen, this is accurate.
+While I traded for a day trading firm, about 10 people came in every couple months for trader training, or about 60 per year.
 For a five-year period that means about 300 people came to the trading firm and took (or at least started) the training program.
 Some traders I talked with think the actual number is higher; that is was closer to 400 people.

 Only 14 (women and men, including myself) moved on to become regular traders, producing consistent profits for at least several years.
 That’s about a 3.5% to 4.5% success rate.
 Approximately another 10 made money, but not enough to keep them trading.
 If success is defined as just being negligibly profitable (for at least a couple months) the success rate is about 6% to 8%.
 But who wants to trade to just break even?